monicamarshall/rest_framework_simplejwt_RS256/README.md

 This library is actively maintained and is a spin-off of the unmaintained framework djangorestframework-jwt by jpadilla.
 # Prerequisite private/public key:

-A private/public key must be created for enabling the rest_framework_simplejwt 4.6.0 AUTH library to manage JWT tokens with the RS256 algorithm.
+A private/public key must be created for enabling the rest_framework_simplejwt 4.6.0 AUTH library to create/refresh JWT tokens with the RS256 algorithm.

 In the environment where the cryptography library is installed run the command to create a private and public key.
 Specify the location of the public/private key in settings.py ( JWT_PUBLIC_KEY_PATH = './publicKey.pem' JWT_PRIVATE_KEY_PATH = './privateKey.pem')